harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/reapsaw-scanner-reference.md

 <StoMoreInfo />

-## Security step settings for Reapsaw scans in STO
+## Custom Scan step settings for Reapsaw scans in STO

 To ingest your results, add a Security step to a Build or Security stage and configure it as described below.